Special Educational Needs Information (School offer)

 What kinds of SEND are provided for?

-- Support for all 4 main areas of SEND can be provided.
-Some of the pupils currently have a Statement of SEN or EHC Plan.
+- Support for all 4 Broad Areas of Need can be provided.
+Some of the pupils currently have an EHC Plan.

 - The site meets basic accessibility requirements.